oracle/terraform-provider-oci/website/docs/r/devops_trigger.html.markdown

 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 See [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `time_created` - The time the trigger was created.
 Format defined by [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339).
 * `time_updated` - The time the trigger was updated.
 Format defined by [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339).
 * `trigger_source` - Source of the trigger.
-Allowed values are, GITHUB, GITLAB and DEVOPS_CODE_REPOSITORY.
+Allowed values are, GITHUB, GITLAB, BITBUCKET_CLOUD and DEVOPS_CODE_REPOSITORY.
 * `trigger_url` - The endpoint that listens to trigger events.

 ## Timeouts